Mauriciotfsc/Clone-Instagram/README.md

-# Segue um clone do login do instagram? 🙃
+# Segue um clone do login do instagram 🙃